Vcm00/PROGRAMACION/README.md

 - `mlp_regression.ipynb` – step-by-step notebook that loads data, trains a small MLP, and visualizes the results.
 - `mlp_regression.py` – equivalent Python script you can execute from the command line.
+- `mlp_classification_exercises.ipynb` – solutions for several classification problems using an MLP.

 ## Running